mauricioaniche/mauricioaniche.github.io/content/blog/blog-and-talks.md

 ## Podcasts and interviews

 I love being part of podcasts and interviews.
-If you are looking for my participation in Brazilian Portuguese podcasts, <a href="/podcasts-br">click here</a>.
+In you speak Portuguese, also listen to my participation in several <a href="/podcasts-br">Brazilian podcasts</a>.

 * [Beyond Coding Podcast #191 - What Most Engineers Get Wrong About Testing](https://www.youtube.com/watch?v=oFO85YFuXjg)